 Relax!
 Take a deep breath in and out.
-Also, stop shrugging your shoulders, it is bad for your neck!
+Also, relax your shoulders, being that tense it is bad for your neck! :p

-You can bring the form into the superintendent’s office, or you may mail it.
-They also have forms at their office (located behind the treasurer’s office-white porch).
-Either way, you will want to get a copy of it (after the office puts their stamp on it) so you can use your form at many local businesses for a discount (Please check the link on the left.).
+You can bring the form into the superintendent’s office or you may mail it.
+They also have forms at their office (map in link, located behind the treasurer’s office-white porch).
+Either way, you will want to get a copy of it (after the office puts their stamp on it) so you can use your form at many local businesses for a discount.

-That super mom you saw with kids-in-tow?
+That super homeschool mom you saw with kids-in-tow?
 The one that looked all put together and the children listen and never say a word out of place?
-She’s felt what you are feeling right now.
-The frazzled mom with sweatpants and a hat on because she hasn’t showered in a few days—you know-the one whose kids are wrestling in the middle of the aisle?
-She’s felt those feelings, too.
+She has felt what you are feeling right now.
+Or the frazzled one with sweatpants and a hat because she hasn’t showered in a few days—you know-the ones whose kids are wrestling in the middle of the aisle?
+She has felt those feelings, too.
 There is no ideal home school.
-Now that you know that, you can let go of the fear and doubt, and just relax.
+Now that you know that, you can let the grasp of fear and doubt loosen its grip a little and try to relax.

-Many want to jump right in and start school at home.
-If that is your style, that is great!
+Many parents want to jump right in and start school at home right away.
+If that is your style and the kids are game, that is great!
 However, most kids (and parents) will have an adjustment period.
 Many families suggest taking at least a week off to just read, look at books, find out which homeschool style fits your children (yes, there are many styles of homeschooling, and most of them intermingle!), find out what activities are available, and most importantly, just enjoy being together!